Swordfish90/cheap-upscaling-triangulation/README.md

 CUT tries to solve this by measuring local contrast using the [Michelson formula](https://en.wikipedia.org/wiki/Contrast_(vision)#Michelson_contrast) on the input pixels and adjusts the interpolation function to produce sharper edges where the contrast is high and smoother edges where it's low.

 This increases the perceived resolution on edges, limiting noise or bands in gradients.
-These sharpness values can be tailored to the displayed content.
+These sharpness values can be tailored to the content displayed.

 |Input|CUT (Static Sharpness)|CUT (Dynamic Sharpness)|
 |---|---|---|